KentoNishi/torch-pitch-shift/readme.md

 ## About

 This library can pitch-shift audio clips quickly to using PyTorch.
-For any given sample rate, the library calculates pitch-shift ratios that can be run extremely fast.

 ## Installation
 ```bash